Sagnac/streamsave/README.md

 The `force_extension` option allows you to force a preferred format and sidestep the automatic detection.

-If using this option it is recommended that a highly flexible container is used (e.g. Matroska).</br>
+If using this option it is recommended that a highly flexible container is used (e.g. Matroska).<br>
 The format is specified as the extension including the dot (e.g. `force_extension=.mkv`).

 If this option is set, `script-message streamsave-extension revert` will run the automatic determination at runtime; running this command again will reset the extension to what's specified in `force_extension`.